reiver/go-jsonint/README.md

 Package **jsonint** provides tools for working with integers in JSON.

-This helps to work-around that numbers in JSON are effectively "broken".
+This helps to work-around that numbers in JSON are effectively "broken" in many implementations, and some specifications

 ## Documention